Constraining superluminal Einstein-\AE{}ther gravity through gravitational memory: Displacement Memory in Einstein- ther Gravity

 where the energy flux scalars read

 that now depend on the luminal asymptotic retarded time $u' = t'-r'$.
 Moreover, the coefficients $ C_\text{V}$ and $ C_\text{S}$ of the luminal theory become

 Recall that the asymptotic high-frequency waves fall off as $1/r$ near null infinity, such that the fluxes $F_\psi$ do not depend on $r'$ as they should.
-The non-trivial theory dependence in the memory formula if luminal Einstein-\AE{}ther gravity in Eq.~\eqref{eq:LuminalMemory} therefore lies entirely in the coefficients $C_\text{V}$ and $C_\text{S}$ as well as the proper identification of the gauge invariant dynamical degrees of freedom of the theory in Sec.~\ref{sec:BasicsEAtheory}.
+The nontrivial theory dependence in the memory formula if luminal Einstein-\AE{}ther gravity in Eq.~\eqref{eq:LuminalMemory} therefore lies entirely in the coefficients $C_\text{V}$ and $C_\text{S}$ as well as the proper identification of the gauge-invariant dynamical degrees of freedom of the theory in Sec.~\ref{sec:BasicsEAtheory}.